 Boundaries Help Us Connect + Exquisite Consent

 I have just returned from two weeks at the annual Dance New England Dance Camp.
 I have been a participant for eleven years and an organizer for the last four.
 We created an ad hoc Consent and Boundaries Team to support even more safety and connection within our community.
-We created an amazing flyer on exquisite boundaries (below), we offered an evening dinner table for conversations around consent, a powerful and entertaining forum on consent and boundaries including Playback Theater, and we purchased 300 wristbands with the saying, “Boundaries Help Us Connect”.
-It was an intense and rewarding experience creating these programs that were received enthusiastically!
+We created an amazing flyer on exquisite boundaries (below), we offered an evening dinner table for conversations around consent, a powerful and entertaining forum on consent and boundaries, including Playback Theater, and we purchased 300 wristbands with the saying, “Boundaries Help Us Connect”.
+It was an intense and rewarding experience creating these programs, which were received enthusiastically!

 I feel free when I know what feels good and what doesn’t with the people in my life.
 Why wouldn’t I want more of that?